 Consider a regional retail chain hiring 50 store associates across Cairo and Riyadh, drawing roughly 1,500 applications in two weeks.

 Before AI screening: two recruiters split the pile.
-At 30 seconds a CV, that's over twelve combined hours of pure screening.
+At 30 seconds a CV, that is over twelve combined hours of pure screening.
 Fatigue sets in, the criteria drift, and several strong bilingual candidates whose CVs are formatted in Arabic get skimmed past.
 Time to a usable shortlist: about nine days.

 After AI screening: all 1,500 CVs are parsed and ranked overnight against the role criteria, grouped into Recommended / Review / Not a Match.
 The recruiters spend their twelve hours not sorting, but actually evaluating and calling the top tier.
 The Arabic-formatted CVs are parsed correctly and ranked on merit.
 Time to a usable shortlist: about two days, with more of the genuinely strong candidates surfaced rather than buried.

-The point of the example isn't the exact numbers, it's the shift in where recruiter time goes: from sorting to deciding.
+The point of the example is not the exact numbers.
+It is the shift in where recruiter time goes: from sorting to deciding.

 The MENA Problem Nobody Talks About: Arabic & Mixed-Language CVs